Dyspraxia In AdultsBack

 If you have dyspraxia, you may also have other conditions, such as:

 - difficulty learning or understanding maths (dyscalculia)

-- Occupational therapy can help you find practical ways to remain independent and manage everyday tasks such as writing or preparing food.
+- occupational therapy - to help you find practical ways to remain independent and manage everyday tasks such as writing or preparing food